Ttttt47/UKBioCoin/README.md

 As UKC is developed on summary statistics and advanced programming technique, it is about 100 times faster than the GWAS on the original UKBioBank data.

-Examples can be found in `./demo`.
+A step-by-step example can be found in `./demo`.

 # How to use UKBioCoin within docker images

-We have packed the UKBioCoin algorithm with the NSS calculated from UKBioBank data into a seamless docker image for convenient use.

-Description of all the phenotype included in our data is given in `./description of phenotype0422.csv` in the respotory.
-We also provide the first 20 PC as covarites, use them as `PC{n}` with `{n}` replaced with integer ranging from 1 to 20 in the commandline.
-If you are using phenotype with FieldID `34`, replace it with `X34.0.0` in the commandline calling UKBioCoin algorithm.
+We provide prebuilt Docker images that package the UKBioCoin computational engine together with the Naive Summary Statistics (NSS) generated from UK Biobank (UKB) and Westlake Biobank for Chinese (WBBC).
+These images allow users to run covariate-adjustable GWAS without direct access to individual-level data.

+A full description of all UKB phenotypes included in the NSS is available in the file `Description of phenotype.xlsx` in this repository.
+We also provide the first 20 UKC principal components (accessible as `PC{n}`, where `n` ranges from 1–20) and the first 20 UKB PCs (`ukbPC{n}`).
+When specifying phenotypes/covariates, a UKB Field ID 34 should be written as X34.0.0 when used in the command line.

+For WBBC, the included NSS cover height, sex, age, and the first five principal components.
+When specifying WBBC phenotypes or covariates in UKBioCoin, simply use:
+`height`, `sex`, `age`, and `PC1–PC5`.

-To use the image, you should first log in to the repository using:
+To use the images, you should first log in to the repository using:

 ```
 docker login -u cn-east-3@CFB4B8RZY5ZZ5RYWIHRI -p \